jamesjeong713/React-Management/README.md

 ## Management System.
-This project is to make management system following by lecture
+This project is to make management system following by lecture.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).